-At the stations, there are electronic PIDS displays that provide train arrival times, delay information, and other notifications.
-CCJPA is leading an effort to modernize the PIDS system to improve system reliability and functionality.
-Description of the PIDS modernization can be found in Section 4, Capital Improvement Program.
+At the stations, there are electronic passenger information displays that provide train arrival times, delay information, and other notifications.
+CCJPA is leading an effort to modernize the Passenger Information Display System (PIDS) to improve system reliability and functionality.
+Description of the PIDS modernization project can be found in Section 4, Capital Improvement Program.